PureGrain/Grow_Node/README.md

 * You'll need [Arudion IDE](https://www.arduino.cc/en/software) or your favorite IDE you use to deploy your code to microcontrollers.
 If you're new to this, just go grab the [Arduino IDE](https://www.arduino.cc/en/software).
 It's the simplest.

 ### The Setup
 So, how does this thing actually work?

-I'll do my best to explain and then move on to putting together the files you'll need and quit messing with thiws read me.
+> I'll do my best to explain and then move on to putting together the files you'll need and quit messing with this read me.

-Buy/Obtain the parts, build the prototype, setup the Blynk Server, Download the Blynk app for your phone, connect and get it working, upload the provided sktech and watch the magic happen.
+Buy/Obtain the parts, build the prototype, setup the Blynk Server, Download the Blynk app for your phone, connect and get it Blynk working, edit/upload the provided sktech and watch the magic happen.

 ## Parts List: